 I have a serious love affair with fig jam.
 A seriously serious one, in all seriousness.
 I dream about it at night, I crave it in the morning and I am not 100% myself if it’s not present in the kitchen.
 Ok, maybe I’m overreacting a tiny tiny little bit, but I seriously LOVE fig jam.

 Low Sugar Fig Jam Recipe…

 In fact, even before I came to the US, when I lived in Israel, I’d never tried fig jam… Then I got married and my now ex-mother-in-law had several huge fig trees on her property (you can see them in my post on pruning fruit trees).
 There are just so many figs you can eat fresh so with the rest she made fig jam.
 Oh my… It was love at first taste.

 It’s a very close call between mulberry jam and fig jam but I think that I can say that fig jam is, hands down, my favorite fruit jam.
 Since she showed me how to make it, I make it every chance that I get.
 I don’t have my own fig tree yet, unfortunately… I tried planting a tree a couple of times now and they just didn’t make it through the winter here in central NC.

 I know that I can for sure grow a fig tree but it seems like I’ll have to be better prepared to protect it over the winter the next time that I plant one.
-I’m gonna keep trying but for now I get my figs at the farmer’s market during the season or I make sure to visit Israel during fig season so I can make jam and bring it with me to the US.
+I’m gonna keep trying but for now, I get my figs at the farmer’s market during the season or I make sure to visit Israel during fig season so I can make jam and bring it with me to the US.
 I might be the only person on earth to time their travel according to fig season but so be it!
 Once you make this low-sugar fig jam and try it, you might start doing the same.

 Tools That We’ll Need to Make Fig Jam…